 Often, the RAS is compared to a filter that makes sure your brain doesn’t have to deal with more information than it can handle.
 Thus, the reticular activating system plays a big role in the sensory information you perceive daily.

-The RAS is the gatekeeper of information that is let into the conscious mind and is responsible for filtering the massive amounts of information your sensory organs are constantly throwing at it and selecting the ones that are most important for your conscious mind to pay attention to.
+The RAS is the gatekeeper of information that is allowed into the conscious mind.
+It is responsible for filtering the massive amounts of information your sensory organs are constantly throwing at it, and for selecting the important ones your conscious mind needs to pay attention to.